Geometry-Aware Edge-State Tracking for Resilient Affine Formation Control: Abstract

 \section{Abstract}

-Affine formation control is a subset of formation control methods, which has gained increasing popularity for its flexibility and maneuverability in diverse applications.
-Affine formation control is inherently distributed in nature, where the local controllers onboard each agent are linearly dependent on the relative position measurements of the neighboring agents.
-The unavailability of these measurements in practice, due to node failure or missing links, leads to a change in the underlying graph topology, and subsequently causes instability and sub-optimal performance.
-In this paper, we propose an estimation framework to enhance the robustness of distributed affine formation control systems against these topology changes.
-Our estimation framework features an adaptive fusion of both temporal information from the dynamics of agents and spatial information which is derived from the geometry of the affine formations.
-We propose a suite of algorithms under this framework to tackle various practical scenarios, and numerically verify our proposed estimator on stability, convergence rate, and optimality criterion.
-Simulations show the performance of our proposed algorithms as compared to the state-of-the-art methods, and we summarize them with future research directions.
+Affine formation control (AFC) is a subset of formation control methods that enables coordinated multiagent movement while preserving affine relationships, and has recently gained increasing popularity due to its broad applicability across diverse applications.
+AFC is inherently distributed, where each agent's local controller relies on the relative displacements of neighboring agents.
+The unavailability of these measurements in practice, due to node or communication failures, leads to a change in the underlying graph topology and subsequently causes instability or sub-optimal performance.
+In this work, each edge in the graph is modeled using a state-space framework, allowing the corresponding edge-states to be estimated with or without up-to-date measurements.
+We then propose a Kalman-based estimation framework where we fuse both temporal information from agents' dynamics and spatial information, which is derived from the geometry of the affine formations.
+We give convergence guarantees and optimality analysis on the proposed algorithm, and numerical validations show the enhanced resilience of AFC against these topology changes in several practical scenarios.

-\section{Introduction}
+\section{INTRODUCTION}

-\IEEEPARstart{M}{ultiagent} systems have been widely researched for their broad applications in various fields such as artificial intelligence \cite{Heuillet2022MasAI}, swarm robotics \cite{Rizk2019SwarmRob}, social networks \cite{Urena2019Social}, and space applications \cite{Zhao2023Satellite}.
-Various swarm applications require agents to collectively preserve a geometric pattern, i.e., a formation such as collective object transport \cite{Mora2017objtrans}, space-based interferometry \cite{Liu2018satellite}, or various sensing missions \cite{Ghamry2016forestfire}.
+Multiagent systems have been widely researched for their broad applications in various fields such as artificial intelligence \cite{Heuillet2022MasAI}, swarm robotics \cite{Rizk2019SwarmRob}, social networks \cite{Urena2019Social}, and space applications \cite{Zhao2023Satellite}.
+Distributed formation control is a fundamental task in a swarm where agents collectively preserve a geometric pattern, i.e., a formation, with application to collective object transport \cite{Mora2017objtrans}, space-based interferometry \cite{Liu2018satellite}, or various sensing missions \cite{Ghamry2016forestfire}.
 It relies on measurements of relative information among agents to achieve different formations.
-For instance, distance measurements are used to achieve rigid formations that allow translations and rotations \cite{Kang2014dist,Vu2021dist}, bearing measurements allow formations with scaling of the geometry \cite{Zhao2017bearing,Zhao2022bearing}, and displacements can be employed to realize affine formations \cite{Lin2016affine}.
+For instance, distance measurements are used to achieve rigid formations that allow translations and rotations \cite{Kang2014dist, Vu2021dist}, bearing measurements allow formations with scaling of the geometry \cite{Zhao2017bearing, Zhao2022bearing}, and displacements can be employed to realize affine formations \cite{Lin2016affine}.